MHuzaifa191/MHuzaifa191/README.md

 ## Hi, I'm Huzaifa.
 Here's my engineering experience:

 - Have Designed and deployed full-stack web applications with secure authentication, efficient APIs, and modern UI/UX.
-- Developed scalable backend architectures supporting thousands of users and optimized database performance with caching and indexing.
 - Built automation tools and dashboards that streamlined operations, reduced manual effort, and improved data accuracy.
+- Developed scalable architectures supporting thousands of users and optimized performance with caching and indexing.-
 - Created interactive learning modules and AI-powered tools that enhance user engagement and simplify complex processes.
 - Engineered responsive, SEO-optimized websites that improved load times and search visibility.
 - Deployed and managed cloud infrastructure using AWS, GCP, and Docker for reliable CI/CD pipelines and production stability.